NATIONAL SCIENCE FOUNDATION

 ALEXANDRIA, VIRGINIA 22314

-We are very pleased to announce that Dr. Anne Petersen, former NSF Deputy Director and Research Professor at the University of Michigan, has agreed to head the Search Advisory Committee.
-Both the Committee and I seek your help in identifying candidates with the following qualifications: outstanding leadership; a deep sense of scholarship; a grasp of the issues facing the social, behavioral, and economic science communities, especially in the areas of education and fundamental research; and expertise with the production, analysis and dissemination of public data and statistics.
-Candidates must also have the ability to serve effectively as a key member of the NSF senior management team, working together with the NSF Director and other Assistant Directors on cross-directorate activities and interactions with executive and legislative branches of government.
-When opportunities arise, the candidate must be able to communicate effectively with leaders of business and industry as well as the philanthropic community.
-Recommendations of individuals from any sector — academic, industry, or government — are welcome.
+I am pleased that Dr. Robert Groves, Executive Vice President and Provost at Georgetown University, will chair the search committee.
+We seek your help in identifying candidates who are outstanding leaders, have a deep sense of scholarship, and understand the issues facing the social, behavioral, and economic science communities, particularly in education, innovation, and fundamental research.
+Candidates must also have the skills and temperament to serve effectively as a key member of the NSF senior management team, working with the NSF Director and other Assistant Directors on interdisciplinary activities.
+The AD/SBE also interacts with the executive and legislative branches of government and must be able to communicate effectively with leaders in business, industry, and philanthropy.

 |/// signed ///|